Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 In 2016, Florida lawmakers passed legislation protecting consumers from receiving surprise medical bills "from doctors and hospitals that don't have a contract with the patient's insurance plan," the Miami Herald reported.

 And in 2017, California passed a law shielding patients from balance billing.
-The law kicks in if someone visits an in-network provider, including a hospital, imaging center or lab according to the San Francisco Chronicle.
+The law kicks in if someone visits an in-network provider, including a hospital, imaging center or lab, according to the San Francisco Chronicle.
 Under the law, patients "will be responsible only for [their] in-network share of the cost, even if [they are] seen by an out-of-network provider," the Chronicle reported.

-In the meantime, Pogue says, more Texans here should take advantage of what's already in place in the state.
+In the meantime, Pogue says, more Texans should take advantage of what's already in place in the state.

-The number of people who seek mediation is "tiny compared to the number of people who get surprise bills," she says, "so, there is a ton of work to be done."
+The number of people who seek mediation is "tiny compared to the number of people who get surprise bills," she says, "so there is a ton of work to be done."

 This story is part of NPR's reporting partnership with KUT and Kaiser Health News.
 You can follow Ashley Lopez on Twitter: @AshLopezRadio.